 Steelcase Gesture Cogent Connect chair in canary yellow upholstery and black frame with high setback, headrest, and arm rests

-Choosing the right office chair begins by asking yourself whether you genuinely want an office chair or if you’ll be willing to experiment with different kinds of seating.
+Choosing the right office chair begins by asking yourself whether you genuinely want an office chair and if you’ll be willing to experiment with different kinds of seating.
 After all, there are other options available.
 You could get a stool, a kneeling chair, or one of those exercise balls to sit on.

-Assuming you’ve done that or are otherwise sure about what you want, the next step in terms of picking the right office chair is to break out your trusty measuring tape and take a few quick measurements.
+Assuming you’ve done that or are otherwise sure about what you want, the next step in picking the right office chair is to break out your trusty measuring tape and take a few quick measurements.
 Specifically, you want to know:

 • How high off the ground do you need the seat of your chair to be so you can sit in it with your feet firmly planted on the floor in front of you